shadow0x59/cream/CONTRIBUTING.md

 ## First Steps

-In order to directly contribute you have two options:
+In order to directly contribute (aka write/edit/delete code) you have two options:

 1. Contact Me to be part of the dev team (but this won't be active till I decide so)
 2. Create a fork then create a Merge Request so I can checkout the code